ruizehung/Zero-Knowledge-Sudoku-Wordle-Trivia/README.md

-# Aleo-Aztec-Game
+# Zero-Knowledge Sudoku Wordle Trivia

-This repository contains the implementation of zero-knowledge version of Sudoku, Wordle, and Trivia game using both the [Aleo](https://www.aleo.org/) and [Noir](https://noir-lang.org/).
+This repository contains the implementation of Zero-Knowledge Sudoku, Wordle, and Trivia games using both the [Aleo](https://www.aleo.org/) and [Noir](https://noir-lang.org/).

 ## Setup
 ### Noir